flideros/fSharp-Symbolic-Math-Lab/README.md

 FLideros

 7/21/21 -- If you want to run this repository, you will need the Wolfram Kernel.
-If you edit Symbolic Math UI Program to exclude the Wolfram Display project.
+If you edit the Symbolic Math UI Program to exclude the Wolfram Display project, you should be able to run this repository with out the kernel.
 I am curently writing a truss analysis program and I intend to use the wolfram engine in it.